The holidays are here, and if you’re looking for easy paleo recipes to bring to the table, you’re in luck!

 - 1/2 tsp sea salt

-- Grease large baking sheet with coconut oil and evenly spread out sweet potatoes on sheet.
+- Grease a large baking sheet with coconut oil and evenly spread out sweet potatoes on the sheet.

 - Season sweet potatoes with garlic, rosemary, thyme, oregano, pepper, and salt.